SharePoint/sp-dev-docs/docs/general-development/customizing-ranking-models-to-improve-relevance-in-sharepoint.md

 ### Understanding the rank score calculation via the ExplainRank page

-SharePoint Server 2013 provides the **ExplainRank** page that is located in the layouts folder ( `<searchCenter>/_layouts/15/`).
+SharePoint provides the **ExplainRank** page that is located in the layouts folder ( `<searchCenter>/_layouts/15/`).
 This page contains detailed information on the rank score for each rank feature based on a given search query, a document ID, and an optional ranking model ID.
 The information is obtained and parsed from the rank detail.